Engin-Boot/get-started/case2-eval.md

 - Ability to relate to real-world users and situations
 - Sequences of actions documented in scripts / automation
-- Only non-automatable steps are documented in .md files
+- Document manual steps in markdown files
-- Rationale documented in .md files
+- Rationale documented in markdown files

 ## Self-evaluation

-- How did the second team receive your knowledge and deliverables?
+- How did the second team receive your knowledge and deliverable?
 - What did they find easy?
 What parts were difficult?